| 20 min read

 • ezCater - Fourth Annual Lunch Report (survey of 1,000 full-time US employees), 2025

-• ezCater - 2026 Workplace Cafeteria Report (survey of 602 cafeteria decision-makers), March 2026
+• ezCater - 2026 Workplace Cafeteria Report (survey of 602 cafeteria decision-makers and 1,000 on-site employees), March 2026

 • ezCater - Workplace Trends 2026: The Future of Workplace Experience, February 2026